Aliases for MSRB1 Gene

 GeneCards Summary for MSRB1 Gene

 MSRB1 (Methionine Sulfoxide Reductase B1) is a Protein Coding gene.
 Diseases associated with MSRB1 include Deafness, Autosomal Recessive 74 and Staphyloenterotoxemia.
-Among its related pathways are Protein repair and Metabolism of proteins.
+Among its related pathways are Selenium Metabolism and Selenoproteins and Folate Metabolism.
 Gene Ontology (GO) annotations related to this gene include actin binding and methionine-R-sulfoxide reductase activity.
 An important paralog of this gene is MSRB2.

 Methionine-sulfoxide reductase that specifically reduces methionine (R)-sulfoxide back to methionine.
 While in many cases, methionine oxidation is the result of random oxidation following oxidative stress, methionine oxidation is also a post-translational modification that takes place on specific residue.
 Acts as a regulator of actin assembly by reducing methionine (R)-sulfoxide mediated by MICALs (MICAL1, MICAL2 or MICAL3) on actin, thereby promoting filament repolymerization.
 Plays a role in innate immunity by reducing oxidized actin, leading to actin repolymerization in macrophages.